swapagarwal/state-of-the-vue-ecosystem/PITCHME.md

 @ulend

 Note: So, what's the buzz around Vue.js, anyway?
 In mid 2018, Vue became the most starred javascript framework on GitHub.
 Earlier this year, Vue became the second most starred project on GitHub (only behind freeCodeCamp)!

+---?image=github.png&size=auto 80%

+Note: Booyah!
 Now I'm not saying that more GitHub stars equals more usage; just that Vue is no longer a new kid on the block and is definitely worth checking out!

 ---